Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 "***Now***, Ramsey."

-The twins gave each other a confused look, then chorused "...Yes dad…" and trudged out.
+The twins gave each other a confused look, then chorused "...Yes dad..." and trudged out.

-"So she *got* the letter…" Amanda mused, the moment they were out of the room.
+"So she *got* the letter..."
+Amanda mused, the moment they were out of the room.

 "I just don’t get it," Jacob sighed.
 "She *hates* us.
 You could see it in her eyes."